mmccanney/StarCrunch/README.md

 Then, many more years later I reproduced the the game under linux in the _nix folder.

 The newest is under the sfml folder.
 I created it based off a tutorial from Vittorio Romeo.
 It's kind of just thrown together and is not what I would consider a good design.
 Maybe later I'll clean it up.

+Of note re: the SFML version.
+I was trying to use this as a way to get my eldest daughter interested in programming.
+She and I created the sound effect of the firing laser by stretching her slinky across some beams and twipping it while recording the sound.
+She thought it was hilarious.
+And, it actually created a decent sound for the game.